Interview with Frank L. Stile, MD, FACS

 Frank L. Stile, MD, FACS: Have to really free your mind because it’s only going to hurt a little bit in the beginning until you get that momentum, but you have to invest in yourself.
 You have to write your story.
 Otherwise, you won’t like the story that others, right.

-Catherine Maley, MBA: you have to know it because half of, I mean, that’s what self-development or personal development is all about.
+Catherine Maley, MBA: Well first, you have to know it because half of, I mean, that’s what self-development or personal development is all about.

 You’re trying to figure out who are you?
 What is your skill?
 Can you develop skills?
 I know Tony Robbins and I were hanging around and when we still had Walkmans and I bought his 30-day personal,